DevMountain/html-layout/README.md

   * solution
 * Inside index.html, link the index.html file to the style.css file using a <link> tag.
   * solution
-* Inside index.html, inside the body create a header using the <header> tag.
-Give it a class name and close the header with a closing </header> tag.
+* Inside index.html, inside the body create a header using the `<header>` tag.
+Give it a class name and close the header with a closing `</header>` tag.
   * solution
-* Inside index.html, inside the header create a div and give it a class name so we can style it later.
-Close the div with a closing div tag.
+* Inside index.html, inside the header create a div using the `<div>` tag and give it a class name so we can style it later.
+Close the div with a closing `</div>` tag.
   * solution
-* Inside index.html, below the header element create a main section using the <main> tag.
-Give it a class name and close the main section with a closing </main> tag.
+* Inside index.html, below the header element create a main section using the `<main>` tag.
+Give it a class name and close the main section with a closing `</main>` tag.
   * solution
-* Inside  index.html, inside the main section you created in the previous step create a paragraph using a <p> tag.
-Add the text from the image in the <p> tag.
-Give the p tag.
-Give it a class name and close the p tag.
+* Inside  index.html, inside the main section you created in the previous step create a paragraph using a `<p>` tag.
+Add the same text you see in the image provided inside the `<p>` tag.
+Give it a class name and close the paragraph using a closing `</p>` tag.
   * solution
-* Inside index.html, below the main section create four sections one after the other using the <section> tag and close each of them.
+* Inside index.html, below the main section create four sections one after the other using the `<section>` tag and close each of them using a closing `</section>` tag.
 Give each of the section the same class name.
   * solution
-* Inside index.html, for each of the four sections you created in the previous step give each a unique id.
+* Inside index.html, for each of the four sections you created in the previous step give each one a unique id.
   * solution
 * Open `style.css`.
 * Inside style.css, select the header by class and give it a height, width, and background color.